 For all that, here is the basic problem in using the 50mm lens as a tight portrait lens – it is just too short for what is attempted.

-My general advice for choice of lens for boudoir photography:
+general advice for choice of lens for boudoir photography

-- use a longer focal length.
+- Use a longer focal length for tighter portraits.
 Start with an 85mm lens.

-- even then, use the 85mm lens for a loose portrait, rather than a tight portrait.
+- Even then, ideally use the 85mm lens for a loose portrait, rather than a really tight portrait.

 So please, for the love of all that is good on this planet, fall out love with your 50mm lens and pull out some other lenses better suited for portraits and specifically, boudoir photography!